 Check around windows and sinks and pay particular attention to rooms prone to moisture, such as the kitchen and bathrooms.
 Make sure that any extractor fans are working.

-Read our article ‘Damp and Mould in Rented Property’
+Read our article ‘Damp and Mould in Rented Property’ for more information.

 Run all the taps and check for leaks.
 Also, check the drains to make sure they are not blocked.